WHY MEASURING A LIFE PHILOSOPHY IS PRETTY TRICKY

-There are lots of answers to these questions.
+There are many answers to these questions.
 There are also several different ways to approach the process of answering them.
-Then there are also many different ideas about how to pick the best approach.
+Even further, there are also many different ideas about how to pick that approach.

 It can make our minds spin.
 Amid this whirlpool of questions, how do we decide which of these ideas are “correct” or “accurate” or “helpful,” or not?

 We have to reach even further back.

 This gets to the heart of this problem.

 Our life philosophy is usually the yardstick we measure other things by.

 But what we’re trying to measure is the yardstick itself.

 The referee in a football game has the job of making calls – “fair” or “foul.”
 But who determines whether the referee is right or not?
 Who makes the call on the call-maker?